 (b) may provide for the terms and conditions of an exclusive licence in addition to those otherwise provided for by this Part.

-[Section 11WN inserted by No. 53 of 2003 s.
+[Section 11WN inserted: No. 53 of 2003 s.
 64.]

 11WO.
 Application for and grant of licence

 (1) An application for an exclusive licence may only be made if the Minister has determined that he or she is satisfied that all of the requirements of the regulations to be observed before such an application may be made have been complied with.